MacTerm is Free Software Under the GPL

 MacTerm is a very powerful tool for programmers using or developing command-line tools.
 But the terminal program itself can be customized in very unique ways…

-- The core of MacTerm is a revolutionary new scripting framework, powerful enough that key parts of MacTerm are now implemented with Python code!
+- The core of MacTerm is a revolutionary scripting framework, powerful enough that key parts of MacTerm are implemented entirely as Python code!
 You can customize the main entry point of MacTerm to override or add behaviors in a straightforward way; for example, you can use Python to redefine what a “word” is when you double-click.
 The C++ interfaces exposed to Python are known as Quills; for more information, see the Quills page.

-- As mentioned elsewhere, low-level settings are now completely accessible with the defaults command, and are documented in MacTerm Help.
+- As mentioned elsewhere, low-level settings are completely accessible with the defaults command and they are documented in MacTerm Help.

 - Other Developer Resources

 - Please start from the Developers page.

 - MacTerm natively supports full keyboard access in all user interface elements by default, and will support any future assistive technologies added by Apple.

 - When text is selected in a terminal window, you can open a contextual menu to access a command for speaking that text.
 And while speech is in progress, an additional command is available to interrupt the speech.

 Don’t be fooled by its roots — MacTerm is not just for remote access anymore!
 It is a complete terminal, and a pretty remarkable one at that… [Screenshots]

 - The terminal is capable of preserving incoming text perfectly: whether you copy it to the Clipboard, capture it to a file, print it, or drag and drop, any special characters will be present.
 You can also use the floating command line window to input any kind of character.
 (So far in the beta however, there are limits on which Unicode characters can actually be displayed by the terminal.)
 Finally, Unicode is supported for file names, preference collection names, and macros.